Sedum dasyphyllum 'Minor'

 Corsican Stonecrop, Thick-leaved Stonecrop, Thick Leaf Stonecrop, Blue Tears Sedum, Love and Tangles, Love and Tangle

-Sedum dasyphyllum ‘Minor’ is a small succulent shrub with opposite, blue-green to purplish leaves on creeping stems.
+Sedum dasyphyllum 'Minor' is a small succulent shrub with opposite, blue-green to purplish leaves on creeping stems.
 It grows up to 5 inches (12.5 cm) tall when in flower, with blue-green and purple (more purple in part sun), opposite leaves and a creeping stem forming shrubs.
-The flowers are white and small with little black dots on the petals and green ovaries.
+The flowers are small, white with little black dots on the petals and green ovaries.

 How to Grow and Care